hheitor/apiProtectionLab00/README.md

 # Activities: #

-1. Create Azure infrastructure using Azure loudshell
+1. Create Azure infrastructure using Azure Cloudshell
 2. Deploy GraphQL App - DVGA
 3. Attack it
-4. Deploy F5 Adv WAF from F5 github repo
+4. Deploy F5 Adv WAF from Azure Cloudshell
 5. Attack again an see how F5 protects the app

 # Task 1 -  Create Azure resources using Azure CLI